 Whether you’re buying or selling a property, a quality real estate agent is vital to make the process run smoothly.
 Seek out an agent with excellent credentials and references.
 Meet with a handful of agents to make sure any questions you have are answered.
 Watch out for potential red flags.
-Agents who charge very low costs or only part-time may not be reliable.
+Agents who charge very low costs or only work part-time may not be reliable.

 StepsPart 1Part 1 of 3:Finding an Agent with the Right Credentials